davylis/IP-Address-Management-System/README.md

 ### Build the Application

-Navigate to the `ip-management-system` folder and run the following command to build the application:
+In the same folder run the following command to build the application:

 ```bash
 mvn clean package -DskipTests